 How is The Ranch’s property impacting the overall safety and culture for our clients and staff?

 “An important part of our treatment is allowing life skills development opportunities for our clients.
 I have been able to witness firsthand seeing these individuals take control of things that used to be so simple before their mental health illness or addiction development.
 For example, taking inventory and control over their laundry.
 It’s a collaborative effort between our staff and clients that impacts their recovery on another level.”

 COVID-19: How have you had to adjust certain operational and safety measures throughout the past year?

 “We have expanded our staff and on-call systems on-site.
-This helps with upkeep of deep cleanliness throughout the property by increasing PPE, daily walkthroughs throughout each of the residential cottages, main building, equine barn and therapy rooms and offices.
+This helps with the upkeep of deep cleanliness throughout the property by increasing PPE, and daily walkthroughs throughout each of the residential cottages, main building, therapy rooms, and offices.
 The EOC team has had to work and adjust quickly, just like many, and I am proud to have such a hard-working and committed team to be a part of.”

 Is there any specific feedback you have gotten from clients or families about the safety and calm they have felt during their time at TRPA?

 “It is our goal, at The Ranch, to make sure we answer any and all concerns and questions families may have before bringing their loved ones to treatment with us.
 So that we can help the client as soon as they are ready for treatment, we are proud to be able to rapid test every client prior to admitting to the facility.”